SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ProtocolCodeBrowserPresenter >> initializeWindow: aWindowPresenter
 	aWindowPresenter title: 'Spec Protocol Browser'
 ```

-TO BE CHANGED
-The text field is configured to show source code:
-- `aboutToStyle: true` enables syntax highlighting.
-- `isCodeCompletionAllowed: true` enables code completion.

 The `connectPresenters` method is used to make the text zone react to a selection in the lists.
 When a method is selected, the text zone updates its contents to show the source code of the selected method.